DavidCWebs/bitcoin-notes/ssh-tunnel-rpc.md

 ```
 These packets were captured on the server hosting `bitcoind`, but they show how the data is transmitted over the network.

 Note that in the above block `YWxpY2U6cGFzc3dvcmQxMjM=` base64 decodes to alice:password123.
+Obviously this is a security vulnerability - an eavesdropper can easily determine the user name and password.

 In the case of basic HTTP authentication like this, the [connection is not secure][5] unless the exchange takes place over HTTPS(TLS).

 The Bitcoin RPC API does not allow connection via SSL - [this functionality was dropped in 2015][3].